The top rated snow blowers by review sites are not the best snow blowers for most people.

 “Best” means different things to different people.
 Some of you look at Amazon’s best-selling snow blowers, while others read every word of Consumer Reports Recommended Snow Blowers list.
 Please remember, the best snow blower as rated by a review site, online review or even by MovingSnow.com is not the always the best snow blower for you.
 It may be too big or too small for your particular driveway/area to be cleared.
 There are many factors that you should consider including the area you want to clear, the surface you want to clear and how much snow you usually get.
 MovingSnow’s goal is to help you find the best snow thrower for you.
 You can read this article to help: Buying A New Snow Blower FAQS

 This top 20 list is based on my hands-on reviews over the last 10 years, plus discussions, interest, intent to buy and sales of residential snow blowers on MovingSnow.com.
 This list is not reflective of actual sales by the manufactures or retailers.
 Other websites and forums will have a different viewpoint than MovingSnow.com.
+No one pays me to review their product but a few manufacturers do let me use their products for testing.
+When they do I always will tell you up front.

 One more paragraph about “the best” or “top rated” or Recommended.”
 All of these “best buy” lists including mine only cover residential snow blowers.
 Specifically, economy, homeowner, and a few heavy-duty models.
 No list that I am aware of covers all the snow blowers currently for sale.
 For example, there are a dozen or so heavy-duty snow blowers that are never covered in reviews.
 In addition, there are other commercial and industrial grade snow blowers that Consumer Reports and I don’t cover.
 In general, you can’t buy these extreme snow blowers at your local Sears, Home Depot or Lowes.
 So, If you need/want to make money with a snow blower, if you have miles of sidewalks to clear, if you pay someone to operate your snow blowers for hours at a time feel free to ask and I can point you to snow blowers that will last for you.